node-prism/server/README.md

 ];
 ```

-To fail from a middleware, throw an Error.
+To fail from a socket middleware, just throw an Error.
 Command execution will then end and the
 command handler will not be called.
 The error message will be returned to the client,
 looking something like: